thomas0299/thomas0299.github.io/_research_projects/insects.md

 ---
 title: "Insects on our Plates?
-Potential, Challenges and Opportunities in the Edible Insect Market"
+Potential, Challenges and Opportunities in the Edible Insect Market 🐛"
 collection: research_projects
 permalink: /research_projects/insects
 excerpt: "Why insects are not yet mainstream and why they should be"